janli11/QuantumNetworkGlobalPolicyWithCC/README.md

 Is used to launch the training and/or simulation of the RL agent.
 It takes the following arguments at
 -train: 0 or 1; 0 to not train the model, 1 to train the model.
 -train_more: 0 or 1; 0 to not train if a trained model already exists, 1 to continue training the model.
 -train_steps: str; string specifiying the number of steps to train, e.g. "1e5".
-Will be converted to a float in the RLTrainSimHPc.py module.
+It will be converted to a float in the RLTrainSimHPc.py module.
 -sim: 0 or 1; 0 to not simulate the policy, 1 to simulate the policy and save the delivery times.
 -sim_eps: str; string specifiying the number of steps to simulate the RL policy, e.g. "1e5".
-Will be converted to a float in the RLTrainSimHPc.py module.
+It will be converted to a float in the RLTrainSimHPc.py module.
 -train_new_model: 0 or 1; Whether to train a new version of the model if there currently already exists one.
+With train_version_start and train_version_stop, we specify an interval of positive integers with stepsize 1.
+These integers set the random seed for the training.
--train_version_start: int(positive); Trains a model at the actual labelled by a specific version indices.
-This is the start index.
+-train_version_start: int(positive); This is the start index.
--train_version_stop: int(positive); Trains a model at the actual labelled by a specific version indices.
-This is the end index.
+-train_version_stop: int(positive); This is the stop index.

 ### Plotting